Period Property UK

 The first stop to find out the age of your house in the UK is probably to look at the title deeds.
 If you have a mortgage then these will normally be held by your mortgage provider or bank, who may make a charge for letting you see them!

 Very often old maps can give you some clue as the age of your house.
-Nineteenth Century Ordnance Survey Maps can be viewed free at Old Maps.
+Nineteenth Century Ordnance Survey Maps can be viewed free at Old Maps using your postcode.

 You can also visit your local library or local records office for local old maps.